SamJ083/assessment-half-life-toolkit/README.md

   <img src="diagrams/vendor-risk-workflow.png" width="750">
 </p>

-A practical Third-Party Risk Management (TPRM) toolkit demonstrating how organizations can move from **point-in-time vendor assessments** to **continuous, risk-based vendor monitoring**.
+A practical Third-Party Risk Management (TPRM) toolkit that demonstrates how organizations can evolve from **point-in-time vendor assessments** to **continuous, risk-based vendor monitoring** using the concept of **Assessment Half-Life**.

-This repository accompanies my LinkedIn article:
+This repository operationalizes concepts discussed in my LinkedIn article:

 **"Your Vendor Assessment Has a Half-Life: What the 2026 Black Kite Report Reveals About Modern TPRM."**

-The project is built around the fictional enterprise **NovaTide Logistics**, which serves as a persistent business environment for demonstrating Governance, Risk, and Compliance (GRC) concepts through realistic enterprise simulations.
+The project is built around the fictional enterprise **NovaTide Logistics**, which serves as a persistent business environment for demonstrating Governance, Risk & Compliance (GRC) concepts through realistic enterprise simulations.

 ---